Left it to the last minute? Again? Ha, yeah I hear you. It’s especially hard to find gifts for ethical travellers.

 G Adventures now have a ‘Ripple Score’, where you can see exactly how your trip can help change lives of the local people you’ll be visiting.

-Intrepid tours are also committed to sustainable tourism and recently became B Corp certified and they carbon offset all trips.
+Intrepid tours are also committed to sustainable tourism, they’re B Corp certified and they carbon offset all trips.

-Separately, I’ve just discovered Unyolked & similarly in2thewild.
+Separately, I discovered Unyolked & similarly in2thewild.
 If you’ve never heard of them – you need to.
 A home away from home just 2 hours (or beyond if you need) from Sydney with minimal impact to the environment.
-Think of these as the ultimate “off the grid” experiences *warning Unyolked weekend bookings are already sold out until May!
+Think of these as the ultimate “off the grid” experiences *warning Unyolked weekend bookings sell out quick!
 Don’t delay.
 Additionally Unyolked can provide provisions, which look tasty AF, they also service Melbourne.

-Lastly, find out if your buddies favourite band is playing in a city they’re about to visit?
+Lastly, find out if your buddies favourite band or musical are playing in a city they’re about to visit?
 Get them tickets!

 Are they traveling internationally?
 What about gifting them some money in the local currency of where they’re going and tell them it’s for their first meal on the road?
 Is there EVEN a better gift then the gift of food?
 I’ll wait.